apache/flink/docs/apis/streaming/event_time.md

 ------

-The mechanism in Flink to measure progress in event time are **Watermarks**.
+The mechanism in Flink to measure progress in event time is **Watermarks**.
 Watermarks flow as part of the data stream and carry a timestamp *t*.
 A *Watermark(t)* declares that event time has reached time
 *t* in that stream, meaning that all events with a timestamps *t' < t* have occurred.